 Why Eat Cannabis Edibles?…

-Well, because cannabis’ valuable compounds still retain their medical value in higher temperatures, they can be used as a therapeutic ingredient in making a plethora of different foods – from the sugariest desserts, to the highest nutrient, energy rejuvenating snacks.
+Well, because cannabis’ valuable compounds still retain their medical value in higher temperatures, they can be used as a therapeutic ingredient in making a plethora of different foods – from sugar desserts to the highest nutrient, energy rejuvenating snacks.

 As for the reasons why: For one, eating rids the toxic carcinogenic effects normally associated with smoking, while being more potent and longer lasting.
-In fact, eating cannabis is said to be 5 times more psychoactive than smoking, lasting anywhere from 4 to 12 hours, depending on your tolerance.
+In fact, edibles are said to be 5 times more psychoactive than smoking, lasting anywhere from 4 to 12 hours, depending on your tolerance.

 Make Sure You Weigh the Dose…